videojs/video.js/docs/guides/tech.md

 ## Writing a new Tech

-When writing a Tech you will have to integrate your technologies API with the existing API.
+When writing a Tech you will have to integrate your technology's API with the existing API.
 In the following examples we are going to make a clone of the base `Tech` class which would not actually play back any media.

 ES6 Example of a new Tech